 Managing gum disease with diabetes isn’t impossible.
-With the help of a Conroe periodontist like Dr. Saunders on your side, it’s easier than ever.
+With the help of a Conroe periodontist on your side, it’s easier than ever.
 Our practice in The Woodlands offers revolutionary laser gum treatments to eradicate infectious bacteria, generate new bone growth, and heal periodontal pockets better and faster than ever.
 Plus, it’s completely safe!
-Dr. Saunders was one of the first Texas gum specialists to adopt laser technology and has been using it for well over a decade.
+We have one of the first Texas gum specialists to adopt laser technology and have been using it for well over a decade.

 When you take the steps to treat periodontal disease, your body responds quite quickly to the boost that it provides to your immune system.
 Generally, diabetics who complete gum disease treatments will start to see an improvement in blood sugar levels within the next several days and weeks, with optimal results about three months post-treatment.

 If you have chronic bleeding or swollen gums between dental checkups — and you’re living with diabetes — you need to see a gum specialist.
-Call Dr. Saunders to book a consultation with our periodontist in The Woodlands.
+Call us to book a consultation with our periodontist in The Woodlands.